chbh-opensource/mri-on-bear-edu/docs/index.md

 ![Status](https://img.shields.io/badge/Status-Work%20in%20Progress%20|%20Pre--release-orange)

-[MRI on BEAR](https://github.com/chbh-opensource/mri-on-bear-edu) is a collection of educational resources created by members of the [Centre for Human Brain Health (CHBH)](https://www.birmingham.ac.uk/research/centre-for-human-brain-health) to provide a basic introduction to fundamentals in magnetic resonance imaging (MRI) data analysis, data analysis tools and computational resources available to the University of Birmingham research community.
+[MRI on BEAR](https://github.com/chbh-opensource/mri-on-bear-edu) is a collection of educational resources created by members of the [Centre for Human Brain Health (CHBH)](https://www.birmingham.ac.uk/research/centre-for-human-brain-health), University of Birmingham, to provide a basic introduction to fundamentals in magnetic resonance imaging (MRI) data analysis, using the computational resources available to the University of Birmingham research community.

 ## About this website

-This website contains workshop materials created for the MSc module Magnetic Resonance Imaging in Cognitive Neuroscience (MRICN) and its earlier version (Fundamentals in Brain Imaging) at the School of Psychology, University of Birmingham.
+This website contains workshop materials created for the MSc module 'Magnetic Resonance Imaging in Cognitive Neuroscience' (MRICN) and its earlier version (Fundamentals in Brain Imaging) at the School of Psychology, University of Birmingham.
 It is a ten-week course consisting of lectures and workshops introducing the main techniques of functional and structural brain mapping using MRI with a strong emphasis on - but not limited to - functional MRI (fMRI).
 Topics include the physics of MRI, experimental design for neuroimaging experiments and the analysis of fMRI and other types of MRI data.
 This website includes only the workshop materials, which provide a basic training in analysis of brain imaging data and data visualization.

 !!! success "Learning objectives"
     At the end of the course you will be able to: